 For starters, there are more drunk drivers than should be rationally possible.
 One would wonder if it’s the magnified urge to pull a 007 stunt in real life or if it’s just for the fun of it.
 Whichever it is, you can agree with me that it doesn’t make enough sense to lose your life for.
 This is just one out of a million poor decisions a person under the heavy influence of drugs or alcohol makes all the time.

 It’s clear that a high intake of drugs is usually to escape or numb unresolved issues but this only adds salt to injury by leaving the person more drug dependent and more depressed.

-It’s been reported that drug abuse is associated with outbursts of anger, irritability and rape.
-It’s easier to become irritable and lash out on the ones closest to you or even random people when you’re under the influence of a substance foreign to your body; especially one which alters your mental state.
+It’s been reported that drug abuse is associated with outbursts of anger, irritability, and rape.
+It’s easier to become irritable and lash out at the ones closest to you or even random people when you’re under the influence of a substance foreign to your body; especially one which alters your mental state.

 It is common for a person suffering from the effects of drug abuse to distance themselves from others, especially those closest to them.
 This voluntary social distancing could lead to even more substance dependence and debilitating mental health.